 6. Phone and Other Tech Products

-I’ve got to say, I love my iPhone 6s.
+I’ve got to say, I love my iPhone.
 Even if you chose a less expensive option, make sure you have a smartphone, a decent amount of memory, unlimited talk, text, & data, and some great apps.
 A few other options that are nice to have are listed below and I’ll go into more details on appropriate uses and how to determine if you really need a specific product.
 Don’t forget, these expenses are tax deductible once you’ve registered your business.

 7. WiFi Network

 If you decide on a laptop over a desktop (please do, you’ll thank me later!) then you need to have a stable, fast, and reliable high-speed internet connection and wifi network.
 Not only will your laptop be portable, but your phone won’t use data if you’re connected, you can add wireless printers and other flexible items to your home office arsenal.